Factbox: Winners at the Academy of Country Music awards

-LAS VEGAS (Reuters) - The Academy of Country Music awards were handed out in a televised ceremony on Sunday in Las Vegas.
+LAS VEGAS, April 6 (Reuters) - The Academy of Country Music awards were handed out in a televised ceremony on Sunday in Las Vegas.

 Following are a list of winners in key categories handed out during the show.